krishnaditi/Arya-openai-tutor/README.md

-# 🧠 Arya - Open Source AI Tutor (Langchain)
+# 🧠 Arya - Open Source AI Tutor

 **Arya** is a fully customizable AI tutor built as an open-source alternative to projects like [Mr. Ranedeer](https://github.com/JushBJJ/Mr.-Ranedeer-AI-Tutor?tab=readme-ov-file#requirements-and-compatibility).
-It supports both **local Langchain**, allowing seamless switching between open-source and hosted models.
+It supports a configurable backend and allows seamless adaptation for different deployment scenarios.

 > ✨ Great for learners, hobbyists, and developers building custom tutors.